 During this period, more than 250 major-street miles will be repaved as part of the accelerated pavement maintenance program.
 This represents a 300 percent increase compared to the number of major-street miles the city traditionally paves each year.

-The accelerated program will be accomplished in conjunction with the city’s pavement preservation program for local and collector streets, which typically includes 200 street miles per year.
+The accelerated program will be accomplished in conjunction with the city’s pavement preservation program for local and collector streets.
 The acceleration of the city's pavement maintenance program will significantly improve the condition of city streets.

 Questions & Answers

 What is the accelerated schedule?

 The Phoenix City Council recently authorized advancing $200 million to accelerate pavement maintenance projects.
 The accelerated program includes pavement maintenance that was part of the original five-year work plan for 2019 through 2023.
 Those improvements will now be delivered between fiscal years 2019 and 2020.
 To develop plans for 2021 through 2023, the Street Transportation Department conducted street condition assessments, field evaluations and gathered public input.
 In June 2019, City Council approved the work plans for 2021 through 2023.
 Those plans can be seen on

 How will the Accelerated Pavement Maintenance Program be funded?

 The accelerated pavement maintenance program is funded through $200 million borrowed from future Transportation 2050 (T2050) street program revenues.